To receive a formal invitation letter, please write to us at email@example.com

 |Documents require||: Documents supporting the applicant’s financial standing|

 |Visa Type||: Visa on Arrival|

 |Only for citizens of||: Finland, Luxembourg, Singapore, New Zealand, Japan, Cambodia, Laos, Vietnam, Philippines, Indonesia and Myanmar.|

 A conference visa is available to those that would like to visit India for international conferences, or on certain subjects, may be issued to delegates provided they have an invitation to a conference/seminar/workshop being organized in India by a Ministry or Department of the Government of India, State Governments, Public Sector Undertakings, Central Education Institutions, Public Funded University or an organization owned and controlled by the Government of India or State Government, UN or its specialized agencies and reputed NGOs.

 If the conference/seminar/workshop is being organized in India by private companies, you should apply for the shortest duration Business Visa available.
 If approved, a three months single entry Business Visa will be granted.

 The visa duration starts on the day of issuance and not on the day of entry into India.
 The Conference Visa is a maximum 3-moth single entry Visa.

-To ensure that there is sufficient time for the organizers to complete the formalities, and to have sufficient time for visa application and processing, we urge delegates from these countries to register as soon as possible, preferably before September 2017, but no later than 30th September, 2017.
-If your nationality is listed above, you will be requested to give their passport and other details during the registration process.
+To ensure that there is sufficient time for the organizers to complete the formalities, and to have sufficient time for visa application and processing, we urge delegates from these countries to register as soon as possible, preferably before 24th July 2017.
+If your nationality is listed above, you will be requested to email us the above information in excel format at firstname.lastname@example.org